 Still.
 I don’t like the cold.
 Which is weird because I did live in one of the coldest places in Canada for 3 years.
 I still don’t know how I survived.

-Point being – I need soup.
+The point being – I need soup.
 I need the incredible feel-good warmth to get me through the chilly days and evenings.

 Soup, and soup-like things, just make everything better.
 And warm.